grammyjs/types/README.md

 Instead, grammY specifies its own version of what an `InputFile` is, hence automatically adjusting `@grammyjs/types` with a custom `InputFile` type used throughout all affected methods and interfaces.
-This is possible by what we call a _proxy type_. grammY then imports the proxy type called `InputProxyType` and parametrises it with its version of `InputFile`.
+This is possible by what we call a _proxy type_. grammY then import types the proxy type called `InputProxyType` and parametrises it with its version of `InputFile`.

 ## Differences to the Bot API